dhkatz/paragon-subreddit/README.md

 publish all changes to the specified subreddit.
 This includes the stylesheet and any images referenced inside.

+When you're ready to publish, simply run `npm run publish`.
+This will compile the `.scss` to `.css` and then upload the stylesheet and any referenced images to the subreddit.

 Please note that this process may delete unused images from the subreddit that were not found inside the built `theme.css`.
 If you wish to make a backup beforehand or prevent deletion entirely, please use the appropriate configuration options.